 Its’ just an idea

 I hope I have tickled your curiosity enough to make you want to read on.
 But please keep in mind that this is just an idea.
-I want to devote a great deal of time to find out how much of this is true and how much can be proven.

 Now without further ado, on to the next article about brain cells.